SlaterJamesSmith/epicodus-bootcamp/01-building-layouts/README.md

 2. Navigate to `01-building-layouts`.

-3. Navigate into desired project sub-folder.
+3. Navigate to desired project sub-folder.

 4. Open index.html in web browser.